CasparKielwein/Aaargh/Mechanics.md

 #### Background
 Backgrounds generally do not directly influence combat abilities.
-They are meant to make characters well rounded and give everyone abilities outside of combat.
+They are meant to make characters well-rounded and give everyone abilities outside of combat.

 #### Class
 The class has the largest direct effect on a heroes abilities.